tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 ## Themes Customization
 CSS files included in the current project  are for the default jQuery Mobile themes.
 If you use a customized theme, you might want to change CSS colors to match your theme.
 You can find instructions for customizing the default jQuery Mobile themes [here](https://github.com/tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/blob/master/README-customize-themes.md).

-Special thanks to [Michael Kariv](https://github.com/michaelkariv) for creating the [SASS](http://sass-lang.com/) file and the corresponding README guide.
+Special thanks to [Michael Kariv](https://github.com/michaelkariv) for creating the [SASS](http://sass-lang.com/) [tolito.scss](https://github.com/tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/blob/master/src/scss/tolito.scss) file and the corresponding [README](https://github.com/tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/blob/master/README-customize-themes.md) guide.

 ## License